Hero photograph

 Course Booklet —

-Course description: This course will explore the idea of whakawhanaungatanga (establishing relationships) through Theatre in Aotearoa.
+Course description: Drama component of this course will explore the idea of whakawhanaungatanga (establishing relationships) through Theatre in Aotearoa.
 Students will learn to participate in the creation of a piece of drama and perform a role in a scripted production.
 This course will also develop your ability to break down and discuss the content of live theatre performances.
+Dance at level 1 will explore stories through movement.
+Students will learn to create dances using a choreographic process.
+Students will learn the dance vocabulary and how this informs movement on stage.

 Skills and learning: